-Remuneration to the board of directors through 31 December 2018
+Remuneration to the board of directors through 31 December 2020

 Name Position Company Remuneration

-Annette Malm Justad Chairman AMSC 59 539
+Annette Malm Justad Chair AMSC 50 789

-Peter Knudsen Board Member AMSC 47 667
+Peter Knudsen Board Member AMSC 40 097

-Audun Stensvold Board Member AMSC 11 917

-Kristian Røkke Board Member AMSC 23 834
+Kristian Røkke Board Member AMSC 38 055

-Total Directors' fee 142 956
+Total Directors' fee 128 941

-The Chairman and the Board of Directors have not received benefits other than Directors' fees.
-The Board of Director's term runs from 1 April through 31 March and the above remuneration reflects cash payments to board members during the calendar year 2018.
-Audun Stensvold served as Board Member through the general meeting in 2018, where Kristian Røkke was elected.
+The Chair and the Board of Directors have not received benefits other than Directors' fees.
+The Board of Director's term runs from 1 April through 31 March and the above remuneration reflects cash payments to board members during the calendar year 2020.

-The Directors' fee for Audun Stensvold and Kristian Røkke is paid to Aker ASA.
+The Directors' fee for Kristian Røkke is paid to Aker ASA.
+The Company has no obligations to pay Board members extraordinary compensation upon termination of appointment.